pdhoopr/gps-to-gpx/README.md

 import { createGpx } from 'gps-to-gpx';
 ```

 If you're not using modules via something like [webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), or [Node.js](https://nodejs.org/en/), then the UMD build might interest you.
-The `gps-to-gpx` library comes with a "dist" folder containing development and (minified) production UMD builds that can be used without a module bundler.
+The `gps-to-gpx` library comes with a `dist` folder containing development and (minified) production UMD builds that can be used without a module bundler.
 In a UMD environment, GPS to GPX will be available as the `window.GpsToGpx` variable.

-The source code is written in ES2015 but is compiled to ES5 ahead of time in both CommonJS ("lib" folder) and UMD ("dist" folder) builds.
+The source code is written in ES2015 but is compiled to ES5 ahead of time in both CommonJS (`lib` folder) and UMD (`dist` folder) builds.

 ## Usage